sonatype-nexus-community/ahab/README.md

 ```
 $ export GO111MODULE=on
+$ make deps
-$ go test ./...
+$ make test
-$ go build
+$ make build
 ```

-### Download release binary

-TBD

 ## Development

-`ahab` is written using Golang 1.12, so it is best you start there.
+`ahab` is written using Golang 1.14, so it is best you start there.

-Tests can be run like `go test ./... -v`
+Tests can be run like `make test`

 ## Contributing

 We care a lot about making the world a safer place, and that's why we created `ahab`.
 If you as well want to speed up the pace of software development by working on this project, jump on in!
 Before you start work, create a new issue, or comment on an existing issue, to let others know you are!

-## Acknowledgements

-TBD

 ## The Fine Print